talhar123456/reproducible-singlecell-analysis/README.md

 # Reproducible Single-Cell Analysis

-This repository documents the process and challenges faced while attempting to reproduce the results of the paper "Dictionary Learning for Integrative, Multimodal, and Scalable Single-Cell Analysis" during a seminar.
+This repository documents our attempt to reproduce the results of the paper "Dictionary Learning for Integrative, Multimodal, and Scalable Single-Cell Analysis" as part of a seminar.
+Despite extensive efforts, we encountered significant challenges in replicating the results.

 ## Challenges and Difficulties

-### Package Installation Issues
+### Package Version Conflicts
-- **Problem**: Numerous R packages required for single-cell analysis (e.g., `Seurat`, `igraph`, `hdf5r`) could not be installed due to missing dependencies or compilation issues.
-- **Details**: Errors such as missing header files (`glpk.h`), unavailable HDF5 libraries, and other dependencies caused installation failures.
-This impeded the ability to use essential libraries for single-cell analysis.

-### Dependency Management
-- **Problem**: The R environment faced difficulties with package dependencies, particularly with packages like `igraph` and `leiden`, which are required by `Seurat`.
-- **Details**: The installation of `igraph` failed due to missing HDF5 support, which is critical for many bioinformatics and data analysis packages.
-This ripple effect led to the failure of dependent packages such as `leiden` and `Seurat`.

-### Environment Configuration
-- **Problem**: Configuring R within a Conda environment introduced challenges with ensuring that all necessary system dependencies and libraries were properly configured.
-- **Details**: Issues included incorrect paths or missing development tools (like `h5cc` for HDF5), and problems with accessing CRAN mirrors and installing packages non-interactively.

-### Swap Memory and System Resource Management
-- **Problem**: Limited understanding and configuration of swap memory and its impact on system performance.
-- **Details**: Swap memory was discussed in terms of its potential effects on SSD lifespan, and there were concerns about how to effectively manage system resources during intensive computations.

-### Reproducibility and Debugging
-- **Problem**: Ensuring reproducibility of the analysis was challenging due to the errors and issues with package installations and system configurations.
+- **Problem**: Conflicts between package versions led to numerous issues with package installations and functionality.
-- **Details**: Debugging errors involved manually addressing each package installation failure, configuring paths and dependencies correctly, and dealing with system-specific quirks.
+- **Details**: Specific packages required for the analysis had version conflicts that hindered their proper installation and operation.

-### Interactive and Non-Interactive Sessions
+### Sessions Crashing Due to Memory Limit
-- **Problem**: Some errors occurred due to the interactive nature of certain R functions, which do not work well in non-interactive scripts.
-- **Details**: The need for interactive prompts for selecting CRAN mirrors and other settings caused issues when running scripts non-interactively.
+- **Problem**: R sessions frequently crashed due to memory constraints.
+- **Details**: Even after attempting various memory management strategies, the sessions were consistently killed due to insufficient memory.

+### Reproduction Failures
+- **Problem**: Following the vignette and attempting to reproduce the results failed consistently.
+- **Details**: Sessions were terminated each time we attempted to run the code, primarily due to high memory usage.

+### Empirical Findings
+- **Finding**: A minimum of 64GB of RAM was empirically determined to be necessary to run the code effectively.

+## Actions Taken

+- **Downsampled the Data**: Attempted to reduce the size of the data to fit within available memory limits.
+- **Divided Data into Batches**: Processed data in smaller batches to manage memory usage better.
+- **Allocated More Memory to R Session**: Tried increasing memory allocation to the R session.
+- **Used Google Colab**: Leveraged Google Colab with ~32 GB RAM, but still faced issues due to memory limits.
+- **Progress**: Despite these efforts, the session was killed every time due to insufficient memory.

 ## Conclusion

-The attempt to reproduce the results encountered several hurdles, primarily related to package installations, dependency management, and environment configuration.
-Addressing these challenges would involve ensuring proper installation of all necessary packages and dependencies, configuring the environment correctly, and resolving system-specific issues.
-This repository serves as a record of these difficulties and the steps taken to address them.
+- **Difficulty in Reconstructing Paper's Data**: It was challenging to replicate the figures and results from the paper.
+- **Significant Computational Resource Demand**: The analysis required substantial computational resources.
+The minimum hardware specification identified was 64GB of RAM.
+- **Conflicting Packages**: Package versions and dependencies were unclear and contributed to the difficulties.

+## Advice to the Authors

+- **Clear Documentation**: Provide comprehensive documentation outlining the system requirements and steps needed to reproduce the results.
+- **Minimum System Requirements**: Clearly list the minimal system requirements.
+Based on our findings, a minimum of 64GB of RAM is necessary.
+- **Reproducibility Guidelines**: Offer detailed reproducibility guidelines to help users replicate the results effectively.
+- **Community Support**: Engage with the community to provide support and address issues that users may face.
+- **Version Control**: Use version control for both code and dependencies to ensure consistency and reproducibility.

+## Acknowledgments

+We appreciate the effort that went into the original research and hope these insights will help in improving the reproducibility of the results.

-For further information or to contribute to resolving these issues, please refer to the documentation and discussions within this repository.
+For further information or to contribute, please refer to the discussions and documentation within this repository.